TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/adtoaadsync-aadconnectsqlrelatedinstallationandsyncissue.md

       "order": 5,
       "controlType": "infoblock",
       "displayLabel": "Please provide a copy of the Windows Event logs (Application and System) during when the problem occurred.
-Put all the content to be shared into a single ZIP file and upload the file using 'File upload' on the left.", "content": "<a href=''>Please provide a copy of the Windows Event logs (Application and System) during when the problem occurred.
+Put all the content to be shared into a single ZIP file and upload the file using 'File upload' on the left.", "content": "<a href='#'>Please provide a copy of the Windows Event logs (Application and System) during when the problem occurred.
 Put all the content to be shared into a single ZIP file and upload the file using 'File upload' on the left.</a>", "watermarkText": null,
       "infoBalloonText": null,
       "dropdownOptions": null,